jvmiert/laxo/readme.md

 # Tech to-do

+- Create product image ordering system
+  - Implement the actual dragging of items (pass the listener useSortable return to the drag button)
 - Handle product sync to Lazada after saving product
   - Create temporal workflow/activities for syncing the Lazada product
   - Enable support for updating product images